docb/dbRackSequencer/README.md

 ### C42
-An universal sequencer.
+A universal sequencer.
 Vaguely inspired by the o88o module from the XOR plugin.

 CAUTION: This module will trick you into spending a lot of time.
 Consider taking a walk in nature instead.